Common Fund Staff Biographies

 Back to Contact Us page

 Dr. Elizabeth Wilder is currently the Director of the NIH Office of Strategic Coordination (OSC).
 This Office is a component of the Division of Program Coordination, Planning, and Strategic Initiatives (DPCPSI) in the NIH Office of the Director, and is responsible for management of the NIH Common Fund.
-Dr. Wilder received a Bachelor’s Degree in Chemistry from Hendrix College, a Ph.D. from Northwestern University in Molecular and Cell Biology, conducted postdoctoral training at Harvard Medical School in Developmental Genetics, and served on the faculty at the University of Pennsylvania School of Medicine in the Department of Cell and Developmental Biology.
-She has held a position at the NIH since 2002.
-She directed extramural programs in developmental biology, injury, and repair at NIDDK and has participated in multiple efforts across the NIH designed to facilitate collaborations.
-She served as Coordinator of the NIH Roadmap Interdisciplinary Research Working Group and co-chaired the NIH Multiple Principal Investigator Policy Implementation Committee.
+Dr. Wilder received a Bachelor’s Degree in Chemistry from Hendrix College, a Ph.D. from Northwestern University in Molecular and Cell Biology, conducted postdoctoral training at Harvard Medical School in Developmental Genetics, and served on the faculty at the University of Pennsylvania School of Medicine.
+She has held a position at the NIH since 2002, working first at NIDDK, and then joining the Office of the Director in 2008.
+Throughout her time at the NIH she has focused on trans-NIH programs, serving as Coordinator of the NIH Roadmap Interdisciplinary Research Working Group and co-chairing the NIH Multiple Principal Investigator Policy Implementation Committee.
 She also participated in the earliest efforts to develop an operating framework for the NIH Roadmap, helping to establish guidelines for the administration of these cross-cutting collaborative initiatives.
 In her current role as Director of OSC, she is extending these activities to foster trans-NIH program management through the Common Fund.

 Dr. Paul Barrett joined the Common Fund in the Office of Strategic Coordination (OSC) in 2016 as a Health Specialist contractor.
 After receiving a Bachelor’s of Science degree in chemistry from SUNY Binghamton, Dr. Barrett worked as a laboratory technician at SUNY Stony Brook in a clinical research lab looking for novel, non-invasive biomarkers in bladder, prostate, and kidney cancers from human patients.
 Dr. Barrett continued his research career at Vanderbilt University, where he obtained a Ph.D. in Biochemistry.
 His work utilized nuclear magnetic resonance spectroscopy and other biochemical and biophysical assays to study the structure and function of membrane proteins and lipids in Alzheimer’s disease.
 He then served as a Post-Doctoral Associate at the University of Pittsburgh where he investigated how protein/protein interactions disrupt mitochondrial function and contribute to neuronal death in Parkinson’s disease using in vitro and in vivo model systems.